buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

                                             {"channel": "#example2",
                                              "password": "somesecretpassword"}]))

-Most status delivery objects take a ``categories=`` argument, which can contain a list of `category` names: in this case, it will only show status for Builders that are in one of the named categories.
+Most status delivery objects take a ``tags=`` argument, which can contain a list of tag names: in this case, it will only show status for Builders that contains the named tags.

 .. note:: Implementation Note